 Everything in an environment affects how a plant grows, thrives and reproduces.
 When growing plants indoors, climate control is essential to maximize the photosynthetic process.
 By maintaining optimal relative humidity levels in a greenhouse and other growing environments, you ensure optimal plant transpiration.

 The Effects of Humidity on Plants

 The relative humidity is the amount of water vapor in the air relative to the maximum amount of water vapor that the air can hold at a certain temperature.
 If the relative humidity level is 75 percent at 80° F, this means that every kilogram of the air in the respective space contains 75 percent of the maximum amount of water that it can hold for the given temperature.

 Relative humidity levels affect when and how plants open the stomata on the undersides of their leaves.
 Plants use stomata to transpire, or “breathe.”
 When the weather is warm, a plant may close its stomata to reduce water losses.
 The stomata also act as a cooling mechanism.
 When ambient conditions are too warm for a plant and it closes its stomata for too long to conserve water, it has no way to move carbon dioxide and oxygen molecules, slowly causing the plant to suffocate on water vapor and its own transpired gases.

 As plants transpire, the humidity around saturates leaves with water vapor.
 When relative humidity levels are too high or there is a lack of air circulation, a plant cannot make water evaporate (part of the transpiration process) or draw nutrients from the soil.
 When this occurs for a prolonged period, a plant eventually rots.
-When surrounded by warm temperatures in low relative humidity levels, transpiration rates in a plant increase, reducing the need for a grower to fertilize it.
+When surrounded by warm temperatures in low relative humidity levels, transpiration rates in a plant increase, increasing the need for a grower to fertilize it.